 Shadow: ...I shouldn't have made her come.
 Chance: It's not your fault, she wanted to come.
 Shadow: But it's my responsibility.
 I had a responsibility to Sassy, to love her and protect her.
 The same as I have to you... and to Peter.
 And the same as you have to Jamie.
 Chance: But we didn't ask for this job.
 Shadow: We didn't have to.
 It's built in.
 Has been ever since the dawn of time, when a few wild dogs took it upon themselves to watch over man — to bark when he's in danger, to run and play with him when he's happy, to nuzzle him when he's lonely.
 That's why they call us man's best friend.

-Call it shmaltz and glurge all you want, but I dare anyone to watch the scenes with the little girl lost in the mountains without shedding at least one tear, especially when she and her parents are reunited.
+Some may call it shmaltz and glurge, but the scenes with the little girl lost in the mountains are difficult to watch without shedding at least one tear of joy, especially when she and her parents are reunited.

-When Sassy is reunited with Chance and Shadow. *
+When Sassy is reunited with Chance and Shadow. note Gopher hole!